nbeaver/why-linux-is-better/README.rst

 in so far as their actions are directly relevant to the technically capabilities of Windows and Linux.
-As an aside, Microsoft gets a lot of guff in the open-source world, but their behavior is typical of almost any company that relies primarily on selling proprietary software and devices for revenue.
+As an aside, Microsoft gets a lot of guff in the open-source world, but its behavior is typical for a corporation whose a bottom line relies on sales of proprietary software and devices.
-It's just economics, not malice.)
+It's economics, not malice.)

 The discussion is intended to be as accurate as possible, at the cost of possible dryness due to technical detail.